tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

   console.log('app.use entrypoint');
   app.use(swaggerDoc.basePath, entrypointUtils.entrypoint);
 ```
-2. Due to a node version issue (i think!) the generated API RI does not work on the latest v15 of node.
-I have created container based on node v12.
-The issue is with the fs.copyFileSync function: The v15 expects the third parameter to be an optional `mode` whilst the current implementation has a call-back error function.
+2. Due to a node version issue (i think!) the generated API RI does not work on the latest v16 of node.
+I have created container based on node v16.
+The issue is with the fs.copyFileSync function: The v16 expects the third parameter to be an optional `mode` whilst the current API reference implementation has a call-back error function.
 3. Api-docs are exposed at /api-docs which means that you can't host multiple apis on the same server.
 Therefore, it is hosted at `tmf-api/productInventory/v4/api-docs` instead (and the swagger-ui at `tmf-api/productInventory/v4/docs`).
 4. The component name has been included in the root of the API (so that multiple instances of the API can be deployed in the same server).
-For a Helm install with release name `test`, the api is deployed at: `/test-productinventory/tmf-api/productInventory/v4/` and with a Helm install with release name `r1`, the api is deployed at: `/test-productinventory/tmf-api/productInventory/v4/` .
+For a Helm install with release name `test`, the api is deployed at: `/test-productinventory/tmf-api/productInventory/v4/` and with a Helm install with release name `r1`, the api is deployed at: `/r1-productinventory/tmf-api/productInventory/v4/` .
 Component release name must be unique and cannot be reused.